hockinghills/pluggedin-mcp-proxy/CONTRIBUTING.md

-# Contributing to Plugged.in MCP Proxy
+# Contributing to Plugged.in MCP Proxy - The Neural Pathways of AI Data Exchange

-Thank you for your interest in contributing to the Plugged.in MCP Proxy!
-This document provides guidelines and information for contributing to the MCP proxy server component of the Plugged.in ecosystem.
+Welcome to the core of plugged.in's infrastructure!
+The MCP Proxy is where the magic happens - it's the intelligent router that ensures every AI interaction flows seamlessly while respecting user sovereignty.
+Your contributions here directly impact how millions will experience AI in the future.

 ## Table of Contents
 - [Project Overview](#project-overview)